How to Answer ‘Give an Example of When You Showed Initiative’

 Hiring managers tend to ask job candidates challenging questions during interviews.
 While some of these questions will target your skills and experience, others will aim to uncover who you are as an individual.

 Need some help?
-Here is how you can prepare to answer this interview question and pass your interview with flying colours.
+Here is how you can prepare to answer this question and pass your interview with flying colors.

 Why hiring managers ask this question

-Companies want to employ fast thinkers who are not afraid to show initiative and deal with situations that may arise in the workplace.
+Companies want to employ fast thinkers who aren’t afraid to show initiative and deal with situations that may arise in the workplace.

 Due to this, you should be ready to prove to your interviewer that you have got what it takes and bring value to the role.